clvrmktg/clvr/content/insights/your-website-not-about-you/index.md

 Visitors shouldn't have to hunt for what they need.
 Your services, pricing, and contact info should be clear and easy to find.
 Confusing menus or buried pages make people leave before they ever reach out.

 ### 3. Use Calls-to-Action That Guide
 Every page should point the visitor to the next step—whether that's booking, calling, or filling out a form.
-A button that says “Get a Free Quote" works far better than “Submit."
+A button that says "Get a Free Quote" works far better than "Submit."

 ### 4. Show Proof, Not Hype
 Don't just *say* you're the best.
 Prove it.
 Testimonials, reviews, case studies, or before-and-after photos speak louder than any claims you can write.
 Real stories build real trust.